TracyLeeRose/AQ-Video-Change-Detection/README.md

 Browser-dependent performance for large videos.

-Contributing
-Fork the repository.

-Create a feature branch (git checkout -b feature-name).

-Commit your changes (git commit -m "Add feature").

-Push to the branch (git push origin feature-name).

-Open a Pull Request.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.
-Acknowledgments
-Built with inspiration from motion detection algorithms and web-based video processing techniques.